-Below you can see some pictures from the Western Norwegian Fjords.
-May the pictures inspire you to come and see the fjords in real.
+The Western Norwegian Fjords consists of the four counties.
+From north to south: Møre og Romsdal, Sogn og Fjordane, Hordaland and Rogaland.
+Below you can read about and see pictures from the four fjord counties.
+We hope the pictures will inspire you to come and see the fjords in real.

 Official page for Norway: www.visitnorway.com